-Therefore, Licensed Practical Nurses in Alberta must be granted authority by the College of Licensed Practical Nurses of Alberta (CLPNA) to engage in the following Specialized Practice’s: Immunization, Renal Dialysis, Advanced Orthopedics, Perioperative, and Advanced Foot Care.
+Licensed Practical Nurses in Alberta must be educated and authorized to practice in the Specialty Practice areas of Immunization, Renal Dialysis, Advanced Orthopedics, Perioperative, and Advanced Foot Care.
+Discover our list of approved courses and how to obtain CLPNA authorization for specializations below.

 - basic restricted activities (such as invasive procedures below the dermis & more)